BitcoinDesign/Guide/guide/payments/receive.md

 </div>

-If your application has an area where the user can see a list of payment requests, this would be a good place to use it to also indicate which specific stage the payment is in.
+If your application has a section where the user can see a list of their payment requests or transaction history, this would be a good place to provide the user with updates on the payment’s status and what stage of completion it is at.

 Then once the payment has been finalized, you should also consider what the receiver may want to do with those funds.
-You may want to help facilitate those follow-up activities e.g. moving the funds to a shared multi-key wallet or doing a [coinjoin]({{ '/guide/glossary/#coinjoin' | relative_url }}).
+You may want to help facilitate those follow-up activities for example, moving the funds to a shared multi-key wallet or doing a [coinjoin]({{ '/guide/glossary/#coinjoin' | relative_url }}).

 <!--
 On /guide/payments/send/#inputting-an-address